art-institute-of-chicago/aic-bash/README.md

     # Be sure to use quotes when searching for phrases!
     ./aic.sh "american gothic"

+    # With --limit, show a random artwork from the top <num> results
+    ./aic.sh --limit 10 "mountains"
     ```

  4. Running it with `-j` or `--json` will query our API using a query stored in the specified JSON file: